My Year of Adventure ~ Week # 14

 So, on one side, I have my family.
 That consists of my husband, myself and our two teenagers.
 In general, I find this to be a really fun and exciting season in our family!
 Our daughter only has one year left in high school and is looking at colleges.
 Our son is getting ready to start high school next year.
 Very exciting stuff!

-On the other side, I have my 80-year old mom.
-Mom is legally blind and has dementia.
+On the other side, I have an aging parent.
+Mom is 81 years old, legally blind and has dementia.
 Let me tell you, it is really hard to watch a loved one decline.
 As I’m sure with anyone with dementia, routine is critical.
 But, each time we feel like we have a good routine or that life is going smoothly, something changes and we are scrambling again to find balance.
 As mom declines, our routine demand changes and even though they are necessary changes, they are hard!

 Making Room For Changes